Reflect

 1. Who is the author of Isaiah 61 writing to?
 How would this poem act as an encouragement to these particular people?
 What encouragement does the poet offer to the nations?

 2. In Isaiah 61, the Messiah says that he will proclaim “the year of Yahweh’s favor.”
 This is a reference to an ancient Israelite practice called the Year of Jubilee.
-What is the Year of Jubilee (see Lev.
-25)?
+What is the Year of Jubilee (see Leviticus 25)?
 And how does this practice point forward to a renewed creation?

 3. Why is the Jubilee also called “a day of vengeance” in Isaiah 61?